-For example, a part of me thought about veggie pizza complete with cheese and all.
+For example, a part of me thought about eating a veggie pizza complete with cheese and all.
 However, I know eating it doesn’t truly make me feel happy.
 I’ve done it lots of times in the past and the result was always the same.
-Looking at the picture makes me tempted, I get excited about eating it, I feel happy when eating, but after eating I never feel happy.
-The same thing applies for other food items — be it waffles, ice cream (non-raw, non-vegan), my mom/dad’s cooking, fries, sushi (again, non-raw and non-vegan version), chocolate shakes, wafers, cookies, pastries – pretty much any non-raw/non-vegan item.
+Looking at the picture makes me tempted, I get excited about eating it, I feel happy when eating, but after eating I would never feel happy.
+The same thing applies for other food items — be it waffles, ice cream, my mom/dad’s cooking, fries, sushi, chocolate shakes, wafers, cookies, pastries, or pretty much any food item.

 The thing is, I was never after the food.
-What I was after was the emotion the food would give me while eating it.
-It could be positive memories in the past when I ate it with friends or family.
-It could be positive memories at a particular stage of my life when I ate it in the past.
-It could be the supposed joy that eating the food brings, as always depicted in commercials, posters and TV shows.
+What I was after was the emotion I would get while eating.
+It could be positive memories in the past when I ate it with friends or family or memories from a particular stage of my life.
+It could be the supposed joy that eating the food brings, as depicted in commercials, food posters, and TV shows.
 When I objectively explored each feeling of nostalgia, this same answer would emerge.
-Even as I explore the deepest side of me, I could feel a speck of nostalgia toward some meat items — not because I want to eat meat (I’ve absolutely no interest in eating meat ever since I turned vegetarian in Jan ’08), but because of past positive memories I had while having meat-based meals.
+Even as I explore the deepest side of me, I could feel a speck of nostalgia toward certain food items — not because I want to eat them, but because of past positive memories I had while eating them.

-This was why I would eat so incessantly in the past, because food was never the answer.
-It was merely a proxy by which I could reconnect with the emotion, and because food itself wasn’t the source of the emotion, it led me to eat more of it just to chase down the emotion.
-And afterward, because I felt bad for eating something I didn’t even want to eat in the first place, I would eat more as a sort of self-punishment.
+This was why I would eat so incessantly because food was never the answer.
+Food was merely a proxy to reconnect with the emotion I was craving for.
+And because food isn’t the true source of the emotion, it led me to eat more just to hunt down the emotion.
+And afterward, because I feel bad for eating something I didn’t even want to in the first place, I would eat more as self-punishment.
 And more, and more.
 It was an endless spiral.
 Food wasn’t a relief; it had become a prison.
-I felt that if I continued down that line, at some point I’d probably eat myself to death.
+I feel that if I continue down that line, at some point I’d probably eat myself to death.

-Being conscious of this relationship with food helped me to untangle the messy web I’ve entangled myself in.
-Rather than chase after food to reconnect with the emotions (and never getting anywhere), what I should do is to connect with the emotions directly at the source.
-If it’s a feeling of connection I’m looking with my parents, then connect with them.
-If it’s about connecting with friends, then get in touch with them.
-Doing so helps to tackle the issue at the root, and take food, an unrelated agent to begin with, out of the equation.
+Being conscious of this is helping me untangle from the messy web I’ve gotten trapped in.
+Rather than chase after food to reconnect with an emotion (and not getting anywhere), I should connect with the emotions directly at the source.
+If it’s a feeling of connection I’m looking for with my parents, then connect with them.
+Doing so helps tackle the issue at the root, and take food, an unrelated item in this web of feelings, out of the equation.

 4. Finally Understanding True Hunger

 Surviving perfectly fine without food for 21 days was incredibly eye-opening.
-It suddenly made me realize that majority of the general population actually know very little about the human body, and a lot of what they say about eating, diets, the body’s limitations and capabilities are not true at all.
-It was an extremely powerful realization, and there are actually 2 points I want to make about this.
+It suddenly made me realize that majority of the population actually knows very little about the human body, and a lot of what they say about eating, diet, and the body’s limitations and capabilities are not true at all.
+It was an extremely powerful realization, and there are actually two points I want to make about this.

-Firstly, you definitely do not die from not eating for 21 days (in fact the average, acceptable weight person has reserves that can last 40 days, with longer duration for heavier people).
+Firstly, you definitely do not die from not eating for 21 days (in fact the average, acceptable-weight person has reserves that can last 40 days, with a longer duration for heavier people).
 By that standard, it’s actually really hard for anyone to truly die of hunger in the modern society.
-Drama serials depicting people on the brink of death from not eating for a few days might want to get some reality check right there.
-I also had quite an interesting time observing reactions of people who knew that I didn’t eat for 21 days and freaking out about that, because it reflects how deeply embedded these conditioning and beliefs are, despite being untrue.
+Drama serials depicting people on the brink of death from not eating for a few days might want to get some reality check there.
+I also had quite an interesting time observing reactions of people who knew that I didn’t eat for 21 days and freaking out about that, because it reflects how deeply embedded such conditioning and beliefs are, despite them being untrue.

-Secondly, all the different signs and sensations people refer to as cue on when to eat/not eat are totally irrelevant to hunger.
+Secondly, all the different signs and sensations people refer to as a cue on when to eat/not eat are totally irrelevant to hunger.
 During the 21 days, I experienced all these supposed “hunger” sensations.
-From growling of stomach, to introduction of digestive juices, to the emptiness/fullness of stomach (very common indicator but definitely untrue), to mental cravings, to emotional cravings.
-Each time, each sensation would arise and fade away, and I continued to function fine.
+From the growling of stomach to the introduction of digestive juices to the emptiness/fullness of stomach (very common indicator but definitely untrue) to mental cravings to emotional cravings.
+Each time, each sensation would rise and fade away, and I continued to function fine.
 I didn’t die.
-I also certainly didn’t convulse in terror and pain from not eating itself.
+I also certainly didn’t convulse in terror and pain from not eating.

-Fact is, none of that is true hunger.
-Even at the end of the 21 days, I never experienced true hunger – the strong craving for food that comes not from the stomach, the mind or the heart, but the throat.
-Short of not having eaten anything for 40 days, I don’t think anyone has ever experienced true hunger in his/her life.
+The fact is, none of that is true hunger.
+Even at the end of the 21 days, I never experienced true hunger — an intense physical craving for food that comes not from the stomach, the mind or the heart, but the throat.
+Short of not eating anything for 40 days, I don’t think anyone has ever experienced true hunger in his/her life.

 The funny thing is that I’ve lived a large part of my life freaking out and living in fear that I might die from not eating enough.
 In primary school, my teacher always warned us never to go without food for more than 4 hours because she suffered from irreversible damage to her stomach walls from irregular eating hours.
-(I later found out during the fast that gastric pain is due to present issues with the person’s stomach, and isn’t caused by not eating.)
-My parents, particularly my dad, would always tell me to eat more, and that I was not eating enough — even when I may well be eating enough.
-I had a friend in primary school who barely ate and was extremely thin and sickly, and she was etched as an image of someone one would become if he/she didn’t eat enough.
+(I later found out during the fast that gastric pain is due to present issues with the person’s stomach, and not caused by not eating.)
+My parents, particularly my dad, would always tell me to eat more and that I was not eating enough — even when I may well be eating enough.
+My mom — even today — would obsess over ensuring everyone is well-fed and repeatedly buys/cooks excessive amounts of food even when people in the family insist that they have eaten.
+I had a classmate in primary school who barely ate and was extremely thin and sick looking; she was etched in my mind as an image of someone would become if he/she didn’t eat enough.

-Because of the above, I would always overeat than undereat.
-If I ever felt I wasn’t eating enough, I would freak out.
+Because of the above, I would always overeat than under-eat.
+If I ever felt that I wasn’t eating enough, I would freak out.
 If it’s been a few hours since I last ate, I would worry that I wasn’t taking proper care of myself (see #1 Food as Love).
-Looking back, a lot of my past eating behaviors were driven by emotions, thoughts, and even physical sensations, all of which had nothing to do with real hunger at all.
+Looking back, a lot of my past eating behaviors were driven by emotions, thoughts, and even physical sensations, all of which have nothing to do with real hunger at all.
 They were absolutely ridiculous.
-Not eating for 21 days straight during the fast and surviving perfectly well made me realize how far I’m away from ever “dying from hunger”.
+Not eating for 21 days straight during the fast and surviving perfectly well has made me realize how far I’m away from ever “dying of hunger.”
 All my worries in the past were unfounded and merely figments of imagination and false conditioning.

 Mental Clarity and Creativity

 While some fasters reported having increased mental clarity and creativity during their fasts, I didn’t experience any of that.
-My take is that every fast is different, and everyone experiences detox on areas where he/she is most blocked on.
-For me my biggest gains during the fast were the physical detox, weight loss, re-established relationship with food and emotional detox.
+My take is that every fast is different, and everyone experiences detox on areas that he/she is most blocked on.
+For me my biggest gains during the fast were physical detox, weight loss, a re-established relationship with food, and emotional detox.
 Mental clarity and creativity-wise, not so much.
-To begin with, I’ve never experienced any issues with mental clarity before my fast; consequently I’ve always felt improved mental clarity since switching to a vegetarian diet in 2008.
+To begin with, I’ve never experienced any issues with mental clarity before my fast.
 Creativity has never been an issue either — doing what I love every day is a never-ending fuel for new ideas and inspiration.

-I read in a fasting literature that fasts have to be longer than 21 days to “awaken the higher mind functions” — i.e. resulting in awakening of intuitive senses, creativity and deeper spiritual connection.
-Since my fast was 21 days, that might be another reason why I didn’t experience that.
-I guess that’s a separate fast for a different time then.
+I read in a fasting literature that fasts have to be longer than 21 days to “awaken the higher mind functions” — i.e. an awakening of intuitive senses, creativity, and deeper spiritual connection.
+Since my fast was 21 days, that may be another reason why I didn’t experience that.

 Initial Difficulty in Breaking the Fast

 After 21 days of not eating, my stomach had entered slumber mode.
-I experienced difficulty breaking the fast during the first 2 days, where the watermelon and apple pieces I ate were untouched by my stomach.
+I experienced difficulty breaking the fast during the first two days, where the watermelon and apple pieces I ate were untouched by my stomach.
 I also felt nauseous after eating, and at some points my body tried to vomit the fruits out.
-That actually got me panicking for a while because it felt like I was stuck in fasting limbo — wanting to eat but not able to process the food!
-It was only on Day 3 that I finally succeeded in breaking the fast (more in Day 4’s post-fast update).
+That actually got me panicking for a while because I felt like I was stuck in fasting limbo — wanting to eat but not able to process the food!
+It was only on Day 3 that I finally succeeded in breaking the fast (as mentioned in Day 4’s post-fast update).

 Today is Day 6 post-fast and I’m pretty much back on normal meals.
 This morning, I had a delicious Veggie Delite wrap from Subway, with tomato sauce.
 I think I went up to heaven right at the instant (if you recall, I was obsessing with vegetable wraps after seeing someone have one on Day 16 of my fast).
 The fresh vegetables were so incredibly tasty and energizing!
-In the evening, I had a cooked vegetarian meal, with brown rice, vegetables, potato and mock curry chicken.
-No problems eating and digesting.
+In the evening, I had brown rice, vegetables, potato, and mock curry chicken.
+No problems eating and digesting. 😀

 My Plans Post Fast